Debias your Large Multi-Modal Model at Test-Time via Non-Contrastive Visual Attribute Steering: Related Work

-\paragraph{Social bias mitigation.} While several approaches have been proposed for mitigating social biases in VLMs \citep{wang2021gender,berg2022prompt,zhang2022contrastive,seth2023dear,chuang2023debiasing,smith2023balancing,howard2024socialcounterfactuals}, prior research on addressing such biases in LMMs is lacking. \citet{sathe2024unified} and \citet{fraser2024examining} utilized synthetically generated images to analyze the presence of bias in LMMs, but do not address bias mitigation strategies. \citet{howard2024uncovering} also leveraged synthetic images from the SocialCounterfactuals dataset \citep{howard2024socialcounterfactuals} to measure bias in LMMs but at a much larger scale, finding that LMMs possess more bias than the corresponding LLM from which they were trained.
-They also investigated the usefulness of prompting strategies to reduce bias at inference time, but found that it produced inconsistent debiasing effects across different models and generation settings.
-While representaiton-based steering for reducing societal biases has been demonstrated in LLMs such as Claude 3 \citep{templeton2024scaling}, our work is the first to demonstrate successful inference-time representation steering for reducing bias in LMMs.
+\paragraph{Social bias mitigation.} While several approaches have been proposed for mitigating social biases in VLMs \citep{wang2021gender,berg2022prompt,zhang2022contrastive,seth2023dear,chuang2023debiasing,smith2023balancing,howard2024socialcounterfactuals}, prior research on addressing such biases in LMMs is lacking. \citet{sathe2024unified} and \citet{fraser2024examining} utilized synthetically generated images to analyze the presence of bias in LMMs, but do not address bias mitigation strategies. \citet{hinck2024fidelity} employ steering-based strategies for improving the linguistic fidelity of LMMs, but do not consider other kinds of bias. \citet{howard2024uncovering} also leveraged synthetic images from the SocialCounterfactuals dataset \citep{howard2024socialcounterfactuals} to measure bias in LMMs but at a much larger scale, finding that LMMs possess more bias than the corresponding LLM from which they were trained.

+While representation-based steering for reducing societal biases has been demonstrated in LLMs such as Claude 3 \citep{templeton2024scaling}, our work is the first to demonstrate successful inference-time representation steering for reducing bias in LMMs.